We have previously spoken to you about the versatility of Uggs. Let’s cover another important topic – how to clean ugg boots.

 This is where the repellent spray will come in handy, but sometimes a few drops manage to seep through.
 Not to worry.
 There is a solution.
 Fold the outer parts of your Uggs together, the same way you would a piece of paper so they meet in the middle.
 Then, gently rub the fabric together.
 This should do the trick and get rid of any light spotting.

-And how about those pesky stains?
+And how to clean ugg boots from those pesky stains?

 There’s a trending theme here and that is that to ensure your Uggs are totally protected from any potential mishaps, you should invest in some repellent spray.
 But if you do happen to come across a stain on your Uggs, be it from oil or grease, you can remove the stain… but it will require a bit of work!